 AIR TANK PURGE

 The vehicle may be equipped with up to six air tanks.
 Purge accessory and wet air tanks before each trip.
-The primary and secondary air tanks must be purged at every oil change.
-Oil changes should be scheduled at least every 12,500 miles (20 000 km).
+The primary and secondary air tanks must be purged at least every 12,500 miles (20 000 km).